mateszko090214/WebOS/README.md

 - Safari
 - Edge

-Note: Some advanced CSS filters may have varying performance across browsers.
+Note: Some advanced CSS filters and procedural animations may have varying performance across browsers.

 ## Credits